 These settings will make you PC boot lighting fast and give your computer the much needed overhead power to run more plugins.

-2. Go to the Startup Tab and choose ‘disable all’ in the bottom right corner.
+2. Go to the Startup tab and choose Disable all in the bottom right corner.

-** NOTE: after doing this Pro Tools users with Avid or Digidesign interfaces must check the box for “Digidesign MME Binder”**
+Note: After doing this, Pro Tools users with Avid or Digidesign interfaces must check the box for “Digidesign MME Binder.”

 3. Next, navigate to the Services tab.
 Check the box at the bottom to “hide all Microsoft Services”

-5. Click OK and reboot the computer.
+5. Click OK and Restart the computer.

 Changing the processor scheduling settings dramatically improve the way your computer handles audio tasks.
 From our experience, we have seen a big performance increase on many other non-audio related programs as well.
 Its a good thing!

-Open USB settings> USB Selective Suspend, and change this to “Disabled”.
+Open USB settings > USB Selective Suspend, and change this to Disabled.

-Open Processor Power Management > Minimum Processor State> 100%
+Open Processor Power Management > Minimum Processor State > 100%.

 7. Click OK, then Save Changes.